TurnNetwork/turn-go/.github/CONTRIBUTING.md

 To get it out of the way:

-- **[feature/xxx](https://github.com/PlatONnetwork/PlatON-Go/tree/feature/bump-version-to-1.1.0)** is the development for new version feature branch.
+- **[feature/xxx](https://github.com/bubblenet/bubble/tree/feature/bump-version-to-1.1.0)** is the development for new version feature branch.
 All work on the next version release happens here so you should generally branch off `feature/xxx`.
 Do **NOT** use this branch for a production site.
-- **[develop](https://github.com/PlatONnetwork/PlatON-Go/tree/develop)** is the development branch.
+- **[develop](https://github.com/bubblenet/bubble/tree/develop)** is the development branch.
 Bug fixes of the current version can be submitted to this branch .
 Do **NOT** use this branch for a production site.
-- **[master](https://github.com/PlatONnetwork/PlatON-Go/tree/master)** contains the latest release of PlatON.
+- **[master](https://github.com/bubblenet/bubble/tree/master)** contains the latest release of Bubble.
 This branch may be used in production.
-Do **NOT** use this branch to work on PlatON's source.
+Do **NOT** use this branch to work on Bubble's source.

 ### Submitting Pull Requests